DennisDean/SleepScienceViewer4/src/media/Docs/vision.md

 ## Vision

 The Sleep Science Viewer aims to reduce the effort required to get started in sleep medicine.
 Its flexible architecture supports interface development, graph and summary generation, and command-line execution, including integration with computational notebooks.
+There is also the potential a tool to support different research models (animal and human) as wel as supporting interdisciplinary research (experimentation, data analysis, modeling, and machine learning/AI)

-Advances in open-source software have enabled the development of a multi-featured sleep stage viewer and data analysis engine.
+Advances in open-source software have enabled the rapid development of a multi-featured sleep stage viewer and data analysis engine.
 Central to this tool are visualizations that help users gain deeper insights into their data.

 ## Design Approach